LLMs-believe-the-earth-is-flat/llms-believe-the-earth-is-flat/README.md

 #### NQ1

-The questions in NQ1 are questions with short answers.
-Similar to the BoolQ dataset, in NQ1, we also have "question", "answer", "source" and "adv".
+The NQ1 consists of short answer questions.
+Similar to the BoolQ dataset, in NQ1, each data sample also includes "question", "answer", "source", and "adv" fields.
 Another "mcq" field is added inside the "adv" for NQ questions.
-The "mcq" field include all the options with corresponding scores (1: correct option; 0 and 2: wrong options; 2: easy misselection).
+The "mcq" field includes all the options and their corresponding scores (1: correct option; 0 and 2: wrong options; 2: easy misselection).

 Data sample at a glance: